New York Personal Injury Guide

 >> Will my case go to trial?

 Most personal injury cases never go to trial.
-At least in Western New York, personal injury cases are generally settled – sometimes even before a victim has filed a claim.
+At least in New York, personal injury cases are generally settled – sometimes even before a victim has filed a claim.
 An attorney can help you achieve an equitable settlement without the added stress of a trial; and if your case is one of the rare ones that goes to court, you’ll want someone with experience you can trust on your side.

 >> Is there a minimum amount of medical expenses need for a case?